Reinforcement learning-based statistical search strategy for an axion model from flavor: Flaxion model and constraints

 \subsection{Model}

 The model is given by the Yukawa terms as follows:

-where $\{Q_{i}, u_{i}, d_{i}, L_{i}, l_{i}, N_{i}, H\}$ denote the left-handed quarks, the right-handed up-type quarks, the right-handed down-type quarks, the left-handed leptons, the right-handed charged leptons, the right-handed neutrinos, and the SM Higgs doublet with $H^c = i\sigma_2 H^\ast$, respectively.
-We assume that a mass of the right-handed neutrinos $M$ is corresponding to a cut-off scale of the model to explain the light neutrino masses through the seesaw mechanism \cite{Minkowski:1977sc,Yanagida:1979as,Gell-Mann:1979vob,Mohapatra:1979ia}.
+where $\{Q_{i}, u_{i}, d_{i}, L_{i}, l_{i}, N_{i}, H\}$ denote the left-handed quarks, the right-handed up-type quarks, the right-handed down-type quarks, the left-handed leptons, the right-handed charged leptons, the right-handed neutrinos, and the Standard Model (SM) Higgs doublet with $H^c = i\sigma_2 H^\ast$, respectively.
+Here, a complex scalar field $\phi$, which is called a flavon field, is introduced.
+We assume that a mass of the right-handed neutrinos $M$ corresponds to a cut-off scale of the model to explain the light neutrino masses through the seesaw mechanism \cite{Minkowski:1977sc,Yanagida:1979as,Gell-Mann:1979vob,Mohapatra:1979ia}.
 The Yukawa couplings $\{y^u_{ij},y^d_{ij},y^l_{ij},y^\nu_{ij},y^N_{ij}\}$ are ${\cal O}(1)$ real constants.

 We denote $U(1)$ charges of the SM fields and the flavon field by

 Since this study focuses on the charge of the quark sector primarily, the lepton sector will be omitted in the following:

 The reason for this omission is explained in Sec. \ref{sec:RL}.
 The $U(1)$ symmetry makes the indices $n_{ij}$ satisfy the following relations: